Frequently Asked Questions

 Who qualifies for ReMerge?

-Mothers of minor children, including pregnant women, who are currently facing non-violent felony convictions in Oklahoma County may qualify for the ReMerge program.
+Mothers of minor children, including pregnant women, who are currently facing felony convictions in Oklahoma County and surrounding counties may qualify for the ReMerge program.

 How can I get myself or a loved one into the ReMerge program?